The New Zealand stock market was down on Friday morning.

 At 12:38pm the NZX50 was down 3 points to 3496 on turnover of $47 million.

 Fletcher Building was down 7 cents at $8.94.
 Telecom was up 3c to $2.22 after saying it expects to meet its earnings targets this year, but plans to spend less on capital investment.

-Sky City Entertainment Group was down unchanged $3.59, Sky Television Network was up 9c at $5.79 and Auckland International Airport Ltd was up 1c to $2.23.
+Contact Energy was down 2c at $5.99.
+Sky City Entertainment Group was unchanged at $3.61, Sky Television Network was unchanged at $5.70 and Auckland International Airport Ltd was down 1c to $2.22.

-SmartPay was up 0.1c to 2c, after announcing it is pushing ahead with a listing on the Australian stock market, but will remain on the New Zealand exchange.
+SmartPay was unchanged at 2.3 cents, after announcing it is pushing ahead with its Australian stock market listing, but will remain on the New Zealand exchange.

 Across the Tasman, the Australian 200 index was down 16 points, or 0.33%, to 4738.

 The New Zealand dollar was trading at 78.81 US cents, 74.19 Australian cents, 48.04 pence, 63.5 yen and 0.5412 euro.
 The Trade Weighted Index was at 67.71.